|

 even a lodge in Peru called "Cock-of-the-Rock Lodge" that is in easy

-if things have changed and this is a lot easier to see than it used to
+if things have changed and it is a lot easier to see than it used to

 be, a male cock-of-the-rock is still among one of the world's most